thetechdude124/Born-Again-NNs-From-Scratch/README.md

-### **🔁 BORN-AGAIN NEURAL NETWORKS (BANs) FROM SCRATCH.**
+# **🧠 BORN-AGAIN NEURAL NETWORKS (BANs) FROM SCRATCH.**

+**🤝 Purpose: Implementing BANs with Teacher Confidence Weighting and Dark Knowledge Permutations from scratch, and testing said implementations between DenseNet-121 teachers and ResNet-18 student ensembles on the ImageWang Dataset (along with some MLP MNIST tests).**

 Traditionally, information has been transferred between teacher and student models via a process known as **Knowledge Distillation** (KD).
 The goal of KD is simple - to train an initial teacher model, and then train a smaller student model in effort to achieve equivalent performances in a smaller parameter space.

 This student model can be trained in three main ways.
 The simplest and most common of these is known as **response-based distillation**, where the **distillation loss** is calculated simply by measuring the Euclidean distance between the student and teacher predictions.
 But, this of course is no guarantee that the student is learning the same underlying relationship as the teacher - **Feature-Based distillation** aims to solve this problem by attempting to match the **feature activations at the end of each layer** (attempting to coerce the student to learn similar feature maps to the teacher).

 More advanced and accurate still is **Relation-Based distillation** - rather than attempting to match the outputs of some layer or model, RKD aims to transfer **structural knowledge** regarding the relationship of different nodes (for example, calculating the angle formed by three given nodes or the distance between them).
 In any case, the **objective of such methods has always been to DISTILL information into a smaller form.**

 This begs the question - if **smaller student models can achieve equivalent accuracies, can student models of equivalent size obtain HIGHER accuracies than their teachers?** This is, fundamentally, a Born-Again Neural Network (BAN) - a student model identically parametrized to its teacher, an effort that *surprisingly leads to the students (drastically) outperforming their respective teacher models.* This project will be replicating the original BAN paper (found at https://arxiv.org/pdf/1805.04770.pdf).